conterra/mapapps-4-developers/README.md

 # mapapps-4-developers

-This is project demonstrates how to build maintainable UI elements or widgets in your map.apps bundles.
+This project demonstrates how to build maintainable UI elements or widgets in your map.apps bundles.
 You may use this project as a blueprint for starting your own map.apps project.

 * [Contents](https://github.com/conterra/mapapps-4-developers#contents)